linc/nitro-porter/README.md

-Nitro Porter 🚀
+Nitro Porter — free your community! 🚀
 ==============

-The only multi-platform community migration tool.
-Free your forum!
+Nitro Porter is the only multi-platform community migration tool.

-Nitro Porter is based on PHP 8.2+ and runs via the command line.
+Nitro Porter is built in PHP 8.2+ and runs via command line.

 ## Documentation